 Engines, 0-60 acceleration and top speed

-All engines are sourced from PSA and each one has been configured to deliver good economy and low CO2 emissions rather than rapid acceleration and top speed.
-Which means that no model offers a 0-62mph time of less than 10 seconds.
+All engines are sourced from Stellantis and each one has been configured to deliver good economy and low CO2 emissions rather than rapid acceleration and top speed.
+Which means that no model offers a 0-62mph time of less than 12 seconds.

-The quickest off the line is the 128bhp 1.5-litre diesel, which manages 0-62mph in 10.6 seconds before reaching a top speed of 115mph.
-The automatic is marginally slower taking 11.4 seconds to get from 0-62mph and having a 114mph top speed.
+The quickest off the line is the auto-only 128bhp 1.2-litre petrol, which manages 0-62mph in 12.3 seconds before reaching a top speed of 115mph.
+The 108bhp engine is slower still, taking between 13 and 13.9 seconds to get from 0-62mph and having a 108mph top speed.

-In the petrol versions, you can expect to hit 0-62mph in just under 12 seconds, with a top speed of 109mph.
-Predictably, the long-wheelbase XL is heavier and more sluggish, taking as long as 13.0 seconds for the 0-62mph sprint, with top speed as low as 106mph.
+In the 99bhp diesel versions, you can expect to hit 0-62mph in just under 13 seconds, with a top speed of 107mph.
+Predictably, the long-wheelbase XL is heavier and a little more sluggish.

 In reality, these figures are largely irrelevant.
-More importantly, the additional torque offered by the diesel versions – 250Nm in 99bhp guise and 300Nm in the 128bhp variants – makes lighter work of carrying a full quota of passengers and their luggage.
+More importantly, the additional torque offered by the diesel versions – 250Nm in 99bhp guise versus 205 and 230Nm for the petrols – makes lighter work of carrying a full quota of passengers and their luggage.

 MPG, CO2 and Running Costs

-With engines sourced from PSA Peugeot Citroen, the Vauxhall Combo Life is always going to deliver strong fuel economy, even if the claimed figures look a little less impressive in the WLTP era of economy and emissions testing.
+With commonly used engines, the Vauxhall Combo Life is always going to deliver strong fuel economy, even if the claimed figures look a little less impressive in the WLTP era of economy and emissions testing.

 These figures are lower than the old NEDC figures, but are more representative of real-world driving, so they should be closer to what you can achieve in reality.
 Also, there’s no economy penalty for choosing a seven-seat or XL version of the Combo Life, even if performance is slightly blunted.

-With CO2 emissions ranging from 111g/km to 115/gkm for the diesel engines, you’ll pay £205 for the first-year VED (road tax) followed by £140 a year from year two.
-In the petrol versions, the first-year rate drops to £165, followed by the same £140 flat rate of VED.
+With CO2 emissions creeping under 110g/km for the diesel engine, you’ll pay £220 for the first-year VED (road tax) followed by the standard yearly rate from year two.
+In the petrol versions, the first-year rate increases sharply to £555, followed by the same flat rate of VED.
 Fortunately, you probably won’t notice the petrol’s first-year VED cost as it’s usually wrapped up in the on-the-road price.

 The Combo Life falls into insurance groups 8 to 12, which means it will be cheap to insure, regardless of the engine size or trim level.
 It will also be cheaper than the Peugeot Rifter (groups 8 to 14) and Citroen Berlingo (groups 8 to 14).